GatorSense/MATL/README.md

 # MATL
 Multi-Annotation Triplet Loss Repository for AWIR Dataset

-This paper has been accepted to [IGARSS 2025](https://www.2025.ieeeigarss.org/index.php)
+This paper has been accepted to [IGARSS 2025](https://www.2025.ieeeigarss.org/index.php) for an Oral Presentation.

 [Link to ArXiv Paper](https://arxiv.org/abs/2504.08054)

-[Dataset](https://projectportal.gri.msstate.edu/awir/) collected by Mississippi State Geosystems Research Institute
+[Dataset](https://projectportal.gri.msstate.edu/awir/) collected by Mississippi State Geosystems Research Institute.

-Dataset processing will be uploaded soon
+Dataset processing to be uploaded.